Nitish chairs high-level meeting on COVID ahead of Saturday all-party meet | Politics

-A day before an all-party meeting over COVID situation in Bihar, Chief Minister Nitish Kumar held a high level meeting here Friday discussing steps taken so far to check spread of the virus and also availability of oxygen cylinder for coronavirus patients.
+A day before an all-party meeting called by the Governor on COVID situation, Bihar Chief Minister Nitish Kumar Friday held a high-level meeting to discuss the steps taken so far to check the spread of the disease and availability of oxygen for critically ill patients.

-''We will brief about steps taken till now to check the spread of infections and will listen to point of views of others,'' he told reporters.
+''We will brief about steps taken till now to check the spread of infections and will listen to points of view of others,'' he told reporters.

-The chief minister said after talks with political parties, a district level meeting will be held the next day and more suitable measures will be taken to put a break on surge of coronavirus in Bihar like other parts of the country in the wake of its second wave.
+The chief minister said after talks with political parties, a district level meeting will be held the next day and more suitable measures will be taken to put a brake on the surge of coronavirus in Bihar like other parts of the country in the wake of its second wave.

 The meeting called by the Governor will be held in virtual mode.